 What is a nebuliser?

-If you’re living with asthma, COPD or another respiratory condition you may have read about nebulisers, or your healthcare professional may have recommend that you use a nebuliser machine.
 A nebuliser is an electronic device which works by transforming liquid medicine into a fine mist or spray which can then be easily breathed in via a mask or mouthpiece.
 They are used when a larger dose of medicine needs to be inhaled into the lungs, or when an inhaler alone is proving to be an inadequate form of treatment.

 How does a nebuliser work?